 I often ask myself (especially lately) what makes a great president.

 I have spent considerable time studying leadership and observing leaders.
 I also enjoy reading about the presidency and the 45 occupants of the oval office.
-In my humble opinion, the most successful presidents have exhibited the following characteristics and traits:
+The most successful presidents have exhibited the following characteristics and traits:

 - They think big rather than small and have no problem with the “vision thing”